Amending Fences: Plot

 After a busy week of doing princess duties, Twilight Sparkle is relaxing in the Castle of Friendship, when Spike innocently reminds her of the neglectful friend she used to be before moving to Ponyville.
 Twilight, who now doesn't even remember the names of her old friends, decides to take a night trip to Canterlot, determined to rekindle her old friendships.

 The next day, Twilight and Spike visit Minuette, who is delighted to see them.
 She offers to have lunch together with their other friends: Twinkleshine and Lemon Hearts.
 At the lunch, Twilight apologizes to the trio for leaving them behind without saying goodbye, and her friends are happy to reconnect with her.
 After lunch, they visit their old school, where Twilight asks about their other friend, Moon Dancer.
 Twilight learns that she has become a total recluse ever since Twilight skipped her first party the day before her move, and has remained furious with her.

 The four friends then go to Moon Dancer's house, who greets them rudely and slams the door shut.
 They continue to spy on her for a few days when Minuette explains that Moon Dancer was becoming more and more social, but that they lost touch with her after the party.
-Moon Dancer continues to avoid Twilight and rebuff all of her efforts to help her re-embrace friendship, even after a diner with her old friends.
+Moon Dancer continues to avoid Twilight and rebuff all of her efforts to help her re-embrace friendship, even after a dinner with her old friends.
 Twilight goes back to Ponyville overnight to get Pinkie Pie and enlists her to throw another party as an apology.
-The party causes Moondancer to go through an emotional breakdown, lashing out at Twilight and expressing heartbreak and betrayal over her not coming to her party.
+The party causes Moondancer to go through an emotional breakdown.
+She lashes out at Twilight and expresses heartbreak and betrayal over her not coming to her party.
 However, realizing Twilight has invited others who already care for her, Moon Dancer is convinced to forgive Twilight and finally accept her friendship.